ibm-cloud-docs/dr-automation-powervs/manage-vm.md

 # Managing virtual servers
 {: #manage-vm-ser}

-Manage Virtual Servers within the  {{site.data.keyword.DR_full}} enables administrators to monitor and control the virtual server instances running critical workloads.
-Through this interface, users can manage existing virtual servers, check their current status, and perform actions such as adding or removing Power virtual server instances to enable disaster recovery through orchestator.
-This tool ensures that all servers involved in the DR plan are properly orchestrated and functional, safeguarding business continuity in the event of failures.

 To set up and manage additional virtual server instances,you can use either DR Automation management UI or access the external orchestrator interface to add and manage advanced configuration for enabling disaster recovery.
    > **Note**: Currently IBM Power Virtual Server Private Cloud officially supports Red Hat Enterprise Linux (RHEL), IBM i, and IBM AIX® operating systems for creating virtual servers.